davidtaing/marketplace/README.md

 # This is a sister project the [Code.Sydney Migram Project](https://github.com/codesydney/migram-frontend).

-So I started this project so that I could iterate fast, experiment fast and learn fast.
+I started this project so that I could iterate fast, experiment fast and learn fast.
 My intention is to take the ideas and techniques from this project and bring those into the Migram project.

 ## Getting Started